Belgian Grand Prix: Return to Spa-Francorchamps

 1994 saw a chicane installed at the bottom of Eau Rouge in response to the deaths of Ayrton Senna and Roland Ratzenberger at Imola that year.
-1995 saw the chicane gone, and Schumacher won this and the next two Belgian Grand Prix.
+1995 saw the chicane gone, and Schumacher won this and the next two Belgian Grands Prix.
 The 1998 event ran in torrential conditions.
 The race was originally stopped after an accident involving thirteen of the twenty-two runners at the first corner.
 After the restart, heavy rain caused low visibility, and Michael Schumacher ran into the back of David Coulthard, an event that angered Schumacher so much he stormed into the McLaren garage to confront Coulthard, claiming he had tried to kill him.
 Coulthard later admitted he had been at fault, due to his own inexperience.
 Only eight drivers were classified finishers (two of whom were five laps behind, one of whom was Coulthard) and Damon Hill secured a victory ahead of his teammate Ralf Schumacher to record the Jordan team's first Formula One win.

 Schumacher won his 52nd Grand Prix at Spa in 2001, surpassing Alain Prost's all-time record of 51 wins.
 Schumacher also won his seventh World Drivers' Championship title at Spa in 2004.
 There was no Belgian Grand Prix in 2003 because of the country's tobacco advertising laws.
 In 2006, the FIA announced the Belgian Grand Prix would not be on the calendar, since the local authorities would not be able to complete major repair work at Spa-Francorchamps before the September race.
 The Belgian Grand Prix returned in 2007, when Kimi Räikkönen took pole position and his third Belgian Grand Prix win in a row.

 In 2008, McLaren's Lewis Hamilton survived a frantic last two laps in a late shower of rain to win the race.
 Hamilton lost the lead to Ferrari's Kimi Räikkönen with an early spin but fought back in the closing laps to re-take the lead with two laps to go.
 On a soaking track, Hamilton passed Räikkönen, lost the lead again with a spin, re-took it and then saw Räikkönen crash.
 Ferrari's Felipe Massa took second leaving him eight points behind Hamilton.
 However, the stewards decided after the race to apply a 25-second penalty, considered a drive-through penalty under the regulations, for Hamilton's pass on Räikkönen after they had deemed that Hamilton had cut a corner in the Bus Stop chicane.
 This left Hamilton in third place behind Ferrari's Felipe Massa and BMW Sauber's Nick Heidfeld.
 The penalty cut Hamilton's lead over Massa to just two points with five races remaining.
 McLaren appealed the decision but were turned down as it is not permissible to appeal drive-through penalties.
 The stewards' decision was criticised by former world champion Niki Lauda calling it "completely wrong".